 Several temporary door locking devices, or barricade devices, have been made available with the intention of providing protection for students while in the classroom.
 Unfortunately, these products fall short of the code requirements and often lead to unintended consequences.
 There are already solutions in place in most schools, and experts can help confirm if your school is safe and secure.
 Visit our ADVOCACY

-page to view our video and access many types of resources about this important issue, including fact sheets, white papers, videos, statistics, and more.
+view our video and access many types of resources about this important issue, including fact sheets, white papers, videos, statistics, and more.
 We encourage you to share this information with your colleagues and your communities.

 Fire and Egress Door Assembly Inspection Program

 The Door and Hardware Institute (DHI) developed the Fire and Egress Door Assembly Inspection (FDAI) Program to assist Authorities Having Jurisdiction (AHJs) and building owners in the inspection process.
 Specifically, DHI has created a training program that provides students with door, frame and hardware product and application knowledge as well as concentrating on NFPA 80’s inspection requirements, including important proper documentation practices.

 For more information on the Fire and Egress Door Assembly Inspection Program, go to www.dhi.org.